domschrei/mallob/README.md

 ## Building

-You need [SCons](www.scons.org) as a build tool.
+We use GNU Make as our build tool.
 Additionally, a valid MPI installation is required (e.g. OpenMPI, Intel MPI, MPICH, ...).

-Go into the directory `src/hordesat` and execute `bash fetch_and_build_solvers.sh`.
+Go into the directory `src/hordesat` and execute `bash build.sh` which will (a) attempt to find your MPI installation and (b) call `make` with the appropriate arguments.

-Then go back into mallob's root directory and execute `scons` to build mallob.
+This generates the executable `build/mallob`.

+Alternatively, you can run `mallob` in a virtualized manner using Docker.
+You will find a fitting `Dockerfile` in the root directory.

 ## Usage